Last updated on March 20, 2026

 #4.
 Dress Down

 An integral part of blue’s status as the best color comes from its ability to tell players no. It normally does this via the stack, but Dress Down lets you shut off any shenanigans your opponents try to do on board.
-This effect mitigates cards like Show and Tell or Allosaurus Rider that allow your opponents to get creatures around your countermagic or to shut down a combo while your opponent is in the middle of going off, forcing them to waste a bunch of time and resources for a win they were never getting.
-All of this would render this card completely playable, but replacing itself tips this over the top as a fantastic spell that’s never truly dead.
+This effect mitigates cards like Show and Tell or Allosaurus Shepherd that allow your opponents to get creatures around your countermagic or to shut down a combo while your opponent is in the middle of going off, forcing them to waste a bunch of time and resources for a win they were never getting.
+All of that would render this card completely playable, but replacing itself tips this over the top as a fantastic spell that’s never truly dead.

 #3.
 Mind Over Matter

 If you’ve ever wanted to go infinite, Mind Over Matter is your best friend.
 This lets you draw your deck with anything that taps to draw you a card.
 A few options include Azami, Lady of Scrolls, The One Ring, Temple Bell, and the classic Arcanis the Omnipotent.
 Once you have your entire library in your hand, it’s easy to win with Thassa's Oracle or Jace, Wielder of Mysteries.
-Mind Over Matter’s strength comes from this versatility; it’s a part of so many two-card combos it’s hard to not go infinite with it.
+Mind Over Matter’s strength comes from this versatility; it’s a part of so many 2-card combos it’s hard to not go infinite with it.

 #2.
 Rhystic Study